 The observation deck and snowfield are at 11,350 feet, flanked by the jagged peaks of the Jungfrau (13,642 ft.) and the Mönch (13,449 ft.), which form a valley that cradles the Aletsch Galcier, an endless field of snow that stretches 13 miles to the horizon.
 It is a mind-blowing sight!
 One is intoxicated with appreciation of this vista and amazed by the excellent Swiss technology that delivers you here to such a comfortable viewing platform.
-There was no effort at all - you just enjoy the ride and are suddenly transported to this other world.
-After walking around on the snowfield, it's nice to go indoors and have a meal in the cafeteria or the restaurant and do a little souvenir shopping in this very civilized visitor center.
+There was no effort at all have a meal in the cafeteria or the restaurant and do a little souvenir shopping in this very civilized visitor center.
 If you feel like skiing, there is a gentle slope open year-round, complete with a school for beginners.